 Step 2: Make Pics Eye Catching

 Go to MS Paint, Pixlr and FBAdsToolbox to tweak the pics so that they pop more, model’s eyes look towards my ad text (right) or towards the center of the screen.
 (That’s a test I’m running against best practices (which say have eyes look at your Call to Action), based on a hypothesis that if my model can catch their gaze by looking where I expect the user’s eyes to be, that I can boost CTR.

 Step 3: Write Campaign & Upload Pics

-Upload pics en masse to SAM then choose those I’ll use – aim for max variety so testing has higher impact.
-Ex.: White woman and black woman, border vs video play button etc. As more experienced campaigners have noted, images matter more than copy on FB, so that’s the bulk of my effort.
+Upload pics en masse to SAM then choose those I’ll use – aim for max variety so testing has a higher impact.
+Ex.: White woman and black woman, border vs video play button etc. As more experienced campaigners have noted, images matter more than the copy on FB, so that’s the bulk of my effort.

 (Note: This skips some of the initial setup work you need to do in SAM, such as creating a product, setting revenue levels, creating interest targets and saving them as clusters for reuse etc, because much of that is one-time work.)

 SAM takes the different versions of copy, URLs, and images and multiplies them all by each other, as well as by your demographic targets.
 So if you’ve got 2 titles, 2 body copies, 5 pics, 2 URLs, and 5 demographics, you’ve got 200 ads created.
 Much easier than trying to do that manually ;).